sayanee/books/_posts/2015-12-05-creativity-inc.md

 Shifting focus

 > How do you prevent this from happening?
 The trick is to **shift the emphasis in any meeting away from the source of an idea and onto the idea itself**.
 People often place too much significance on the source of an idea, accepting it (or not criticizing it) because it comes from Steve or a respected director.
 But Steve had no interest in that kind of affirmation.

+Why keeping manpower separate is important

+> As I have said, we decided early on that Pixar and Disney Animation should remain completely separate entities.
+What this meant was that **neither would do any production work for the other, no matter how pressing the deadlines or how dire the situation**.
+No exceptions.
+Why?
+Because mixing the two staffs would have been a bureaucratic nightmare.
+But there was an overarching management principle at work as well.
+Simply put, **we wanted each studio to know that it could stand on its own and solve its own problems**.
+If we made it easy for one studio to borrow people or resources from the other to help solve a problem, the upshot would be that **we’d mask the problem**.
+Not allowing such borrowing was **a conscious choice on our part to force problems to the surface where we could face them head on**.
+Almost immediately, we had a crisis on Ratatouille that would severely test this policy.